redpanda-data/connect/website/docs/components/inputs/redis_streams.md

 ### `limit`

 `number` The maximum number of messages to consume from a single request.
-When multiple messages are consumed they are processed as a [batch](/docs/configuration/batching).

 ### `client_id`